 Financial assets and liabilities are recognised in the statement of financial position when the Bank becomes a party to the contractual provisions of the financial instrument, except for "regular way" purchases and sales of financial assets (see below).
 A financial asset is derecognised from the statement of financial position when the contractual rights to the cash flows from the financial asset expire or are transferred and the transfer qualifies for derecognition.
 A transfer requires that the Bank either: (a) transfers the contractual rights to receive the asset's cash flows; or (b) retains the right to the asset's cash flows but assumes a contractual obligation to pay those cash flows to a third party.
 After a transfer, the Bank assesses the extent to which it has retained the risks and rewards of ownership of the transferred asset.
-If substantially all the risks and rewards have been transferred, the Bank assesses whether or not it has retained control of the asset.
+If substantially all the risks and rewards have been transferred, the asset is derecognised.
+If substantially all the risks and rewards have been neither retained nor transferred, the Bank assesses whether or not it has retained control of the asset.
 If it has not retained control, the asset is derecognised.
 Where the Bank has retained control of the asset, it continues to recognise the asset to the extent of its continuing involvement.
 A financial liability is derecognised from the statement of financial position when the obligation specified in the contract is discharged, cancelled or expires.

 A "regular way" purchase or sale of a financial asset is one in which the delivery of the asset is made within the time frame generally established by regulation or convention of the particular market concerned.
 For all categories of financial assets the Bank recognises "regular way" purchases and sales using settlement date accounting.
 Under settlement date accounting, a financial asset is recognised or derecognised in the statement of financial position on the day it is physically transferred to or from the Bank ("settlement date").
-The date on which the Bank loses control of the contractual rights from a financial asset sale is commonly referred to as the "trade date".
+The date on which the Bank becomes a party to the contractual provisions of a financial asset purchase or the Bank loses control of the contractual rights from a financial asset sale is commonly referred to as the "trade date".
 For financial assets at fair value through profit or loss and available-for-sale financial assets, fair value movements between "trade date" and "settlement date" in connection with purchases and sales are recognised in Net gains / losses from financial instruments at fair value through profit or loss and in the Available-for-sale reserve, respectively.
 On the settlement date, a respective financial asset or liability is recognised in or derecognised from the statement of financial position.